Joe-Kerr/VueDragAndDrop/readme.md

 ## Versions

+### 1.2.1
+Fix: Logic error in pixel parser helper
+Fix: Removed caching in helper which was broken beyond good and evil
+Fix: Drag & drop should now be independent of parent nodes' layout style

+Chg: General cleanup in code and tests

 ### 1.2.0
 - New: Added hot drag&drop.
 Allows init drag and drop operation programmatically
 - Chg: Test report now also contains system test log